 Follow Reed Cowan on: Facebook/Twitter

-Reed Cowan anchors News 3 Live at 3.
+Reed Cowan anchors News 3 Live at Noon.

+Reed Cowan is a child of the western United States and is in love with the State of Nevada.
 As a father, the opportunity to raise his children near family in Southern Nevada is a thrilling prospect.
-Reed states: “I can think of no better fit than serving Southern Nevada and raising my children in the community whose issues are now my own."
+Reed states: “I can think of no better fit than serving here and raising our children in the community whose issues are now my own."

 Reed has spent nearly two decades covering some of the biggest stories to hit local and network television screens across the country.
 From the Elizabeth Smart case, to the disasters in Haiti to being the first television anchor on air in Salt Lake City to report the terror attacks on 9-11, live, breaking, unscripted, big story coverage is what he thrives on.